 Limit Screen Time (All Electronics)

-If you do this then you will save on some time, electricity and data usage costs for sure.
-However, its the environmental saving which is the big one here.
+If you do this, you will save on some time, electricity, and data usage costs for sure.
+However, it’s the environmental saving which is the big one here.

-All this energy is provided by power stations which may be consuming fossil fuels so if you want to reduce the power outage, turn it off.
+All this energy is provided by power stations that may be consuming fossil fuels, so if you want to reduce the power outage, turn it off.

 Zero Waste Shopping And Storing Tips

-Shopping locally puts money into the local economy and allows you to buy the quantities of food that you require.
-All too often the larger retail markets package their “perfect” produce in pack sizes larger than you actually need.
+Shopping locally puts money into the local economy and allows you to buy the quantities of food you require.
+All too often, the larger retail markets package their “perfect” produce in pack sizes larger than you actually need.

-The leftover food is then wasted and potentially finds it’s way to landfill.
-According to the U.S. government environment agency; discarded food is the biggest single component of U.S. landfills and incinerators.
+The leftover food is then wasted and potentially finds its way to a landfill.
+According to the U.S. government environment agency, discarded food is the biggest single component of U.S. landfills and incinerators.
 Source

 Buy buying local you support and sustain the market for growing fresh good quality homegrown produce of which none will be wasted.
-Farming can then return to growing what we need and no longer be under the pull of the big multinationals.
+Farming can then return to growing what we need and no longer be under the big multinationals’ pull.

 Shopping locally is one of those zero-waste tips that can have a massive impact on the environment.
 Moreover, it will improve our society and our everyday lives.
-I for one would love to see the return to growth of my own home town.
+I, for one, would love to see the return to the growth of my own hometown.